YoonjungAhn/DEM_COUNTYandCENSUSTRACT/README.md

 # Elevation (county and census tract levels)

-Mean elevation at county and census tract levels
+Mean elevation at county,census tract, and block levels with 2020 census boundary

 ## Data sources